Otar Mamageishvili

-Otar Mamageishvili (ოთარ მამაგეიშვილი; born 15 January 2003) is a Georgian professional footballer who plays as a midfielder for Primeira Liga club Famalicão.
+Otar Mamageishvili (ოთარ მამაგეიშვილი; born 15 January 2003) is a Georgian professional footballer who plays as a midfielder for Austrian Bundesliga club Wolfsberger on loan from Pourtuguese club Famalicão.

 Mamageishvili has represented his country in all national youth teams.
 Apart from winning the Erovnuli Liga once and the national cup twice, he has received an individual Midfielder of the Year award in the Georgian top league.

 Career

 Club

 Mamageishvili entered Saburtalo's academy at the age of six.
 Having come through the club's youth ranks, he played for the reserve team before making his first-team debut in the Erovnuli Liga at the age of 18.
 He scored his first top-flight goal on 29 November 2021 as Saburtalo came from behind to beat Shukura.
 Nine days later, Mamageishvili lifted the first trophy after his team cruised to victory over Samgurali in the cup final.

 At an annual awards ceremony organized by the Georgian Football Federation in December 2021, Mamageishvili received the Aleksandre Chivadze silver medal for U19 players.

 On 7 December 2023, Saburtalo claimed another cup title following a narrow injury-time victory over Dinamo Batumi with Mamageishvili playing full time.
 Overall, he took part in all five matches of Saburtalo's cup campaign this season.

 Both the player and his team enjoyed more successful season the next year.
 As the club changed its name into Iberia 1999, Mamageishvili became the league champion for the first time in his career.
 His performance was duly rewarded after winning nomination for the 2024 Erovnuli Liga Midfielder of the Year award.

 In January 2025, Mamageishvili moved to Portuguese Primeira Liga club Famalicão on a four-year deal.